-School is compulsory in the Netherlands for children aged between five and 16, and while standards may vary slightly, both public and private schools provide high-quality education in The Hague.
+School is compulsory in the Netherlands for children aged between 5 and 16, and while standards may vary slightly, both public and private schools provide high-quality education in The Hague.

-Expat children can attend public schools, provided there are spaces available.
-Teaching standards are high and schools are efficiently run, albeit with a slightly more casual feel than some expats may be used to.
-As lessons are mostly taught in Dutch, public school is really only a feasible option for younger expat children who are in a better position to overcome the language barrier.
-Nevertheless, there are various routes for expat parents to consider.
+Your children can attend public schools, provided there are spaces available.
+Teaching standards are high, and schools are efficiently run, albeit with a slightly more casual feel than you may be used to.
+As lessons are mostly taught in Dutch, public school is really only a feasible option for younger children who are in a better position to overcome the language barrier.
+Nevertheless, there are various routes for you to consider.

 Public schools in The Hague

-Government-funded primary schools (basisschool) are free to all children aged between four and 12.
-For the first year, attendance is optional and only becomes compulsory on a child’s fifth birthday.
+Government-funded primary schools (basisschool) are free to all children aged between 4 and 12.
+For the first year, attendance is optional and only becomes compulsory on your child’s fifth birthday.
+Public schools in The Hague are evolving rapidly, with an emphasis on inclusivity and multilingual education to prepare students for a globalised world.

-There are three types of public secondary education, and recommendations made by primary school teachers aim to ensure each child is matched with the option that best suits their character.
+There are three types of public secondary education, and recommendations made by primary school teachers aim to ensure your child is matched with the option that best suits their character.
 All three types begin with a generic curriculum for the first two years, after which they specialise in different areas.
-VMBO (voorbereidend middelbaar beroepsonderwijs) schools offer a practical and vocational programme, while HAVO (hoger algemeen voortgezet onderwijs) and VWO (voorbereidend wetenschappelijk onderwijs) are more academically inclined.
+VMBO schools offer a practical and vocational programme, while HAVO and VWO are more academically inclined.

 Private and international schools in The Hague

-The Hague also hosts foreign schools, which are usually funded by their country of origin and follow the associated curriculum, for example from France or Germany.
+The Hague also hosts foreign schools, which are usually funded by their country of origin and follow the associated curriculum, such as French or German systems.

-Additionally, there are independent international schools that are privately funded, and accredited by an international education institution.
+Additionally, independent international schools are privately funded and often accredited by international education organisations.
 Most of these schools offer the International General Certificate of Secondary Education (IGCSE) and A-level curriculum or the International Baccalaureate (IB).

 Nurseries in The Hague

-Expat parents with young children can explore a number of childcare and education options in The Hague.
+If you have young children, you can explore a number of childcare and education options in The Hague.
 While early childhood education under the age of five is not compulsory, child support benefits are available to parents working in The Hague, and daycares, preschools and after-school care facilities are all available.

-Infants as young as six weeks can attend a daycare centre, most of these are open for 10 hours a day in The Hague, while preschools are designed for children from about two years.
-Waiting lists tend to be long, so expat parents are advised to explore multiple options in their preferred area or suburb to secure a spot.
+Infants as young as six weeks can attend a daycare centre.
+Most of these are open 10 hours a day in The Hague, while preschools are designed for children from about two years old.
+Waiting lists tend to be long – up to six months in some cases.
+It’s wise to start exploring daycare options even before arriving in The Hague to ensure you secure a spot in your preferred area or suburb.

 Special-needs education in The Hague

-Expat children with disabilities, impairments or problems must be evaluated to determine the level of support they need, and it's also recommended for newly arrived expats in the Netherlands to visit a local healthcare professional.
-Dutch schools must provide services tailored to their students' needs to integrate them into mainstream classrooms.
-They must also work closely with parents to ensure these needs are met.
+If your child has disabilities, impairments or problems, they must be evaluated to determine the level of support they need.
+It’s also recommended for newly arrived families in the Netherlands to visit a local healthcare professional.
+Dutch schools must provide services tailored to your child’s needs to integrate them into mainstream classrooms.
+They must also work closely with you to ensure these needs are met.

 Tutors in The Hague

-Finding a tutor in The Hague is both common and easily accessible.
-Extra private classes are helpful to children year-round, not just near exam time, and could also benefit the whole expat family.
-Adults can hire a tutor for language classes to learn Dutch and better integrate into their workplaces or the environment in general.
+Finding a tutor in The Hague is common and easily accessible.
+Extra private classes are helpful to children year-round, not just near exam time, and could also benefit your whole family.
+You can hire a tutor for language classes to learn Dutch and better integrate into your workplace or the environment in general.

 Further reading